-Guest post written by Amy Brannan.
-The opinions reflected in this post are not those of Leesville Animal Hospital, nor do they reflect them in any way.
+This is a guest post written by a client of Leesville Animal Hospital, the opinions reflected in this post are not those of Leesville Animal Hospital, nor do they reflect them in any way.

-I had watched my parent’s dog, a thirteen year old pitt bull mix, Millie, do without surgery to repair her CCL, and while she recovered quite well, she always had a “bum leg.”
-Millie was older than Jet when she tore her CCL and there was question as to whether she would survive the surgery.
-The general consensus was that she would not, and so she lived out her days with a hobble and a painful pant each night before bed as her days medication would begin to wear thin.
+I had watched my parent’s dog, a thirteen-year-old pitbull mix, Millie, do without surgery to repair her CCL, and while she recovered quite well, she always had a “bum leg.”
+Millie was older than Jet when she tore her CCL and there was a question as to whether she would survive the surgery.
+The general consensus was that she would not, and so she lived out her days with a hobble and a painful pant each night before bed as her day’s medication would begin to wear thin.

-Jet was ten when he tore his CCL and ever being the optimist I still imagined he has another good ten years left in him.
-For me, I couldn’t imagine ten years of hobbling around on a bum leg, ten years of constant pain management pills.
+Jet was ten when he tore his CCL and, ever being the optimist, I still imagined he had another good seven to eight years left in him.
+For me, I couldn’t imagine those years filled with hobbling around on a bum leg and taking pain management pills.
 No, for me, surgery was a necessity and Jet was healthy enough to endure it.

-Now that he’s had surgery do I regret my choice?
+Now that he’s had ACL surgery do I regret my choice?
 Not one bit.
-Certainly, Jet will never be the dog he was before his tear, he’s a little creakier in that knee joint, a little slower to rise and still has trouble getting up the stairs almost a year later…but I will never regret my choice.
+Certainly, Jet will never be the dog he was before his tear.
+He’s a little creakier in that knee joint, a little slower to rise and still has trouble getting up the stairs almost a year later…but I will never regret my choice.

 As the owner of a dog who has experienced a CCL tear it is important to understand the full picture.
 The tear is not something that can be undone and much like a person who experiences an athletic injury, the scar from that injury will always remain.
 But questioning whether or not your dog will resume a normal life after CCL surgery is like asking whether a person will resume a normal life after knee surgery.
 There will be bumps along the road and certainly a scar left behind, but can you imagine life without that surgery?